Next Article: Customer Priority

 Product pricing hinges upon the concept of customer value.
 That is, what is the value of your product or service to customers in the market?
 Value is a relative to word to the entrepreneur and his or her intended audience.
 The entrepreneur will recognize an idea as an opportunity when the idea has the potential to create the type and level of value desired.
-Value could be measured in money, social impact, importance or prestige, etc. Likewise the prospective customer or client will evaluate the entrepreneur’s value offering (product or service) and subconsciously make a determination as to whether the value the client or customer receives from the product or service is worth the value required.
-Typically the required value from customer is money or the price of the good.
+Value could be measured in money, social impact, importance or prestige, etc. Likewise, the prospective customer or client will evaluate the entrepreneur’s value offering (product or service) and subconsciously make a determination as to whether the value the client or customer receives from the product or service is worth the value required.
+Typically the required value from the customer is money or the price of the good.
 Value can also take other forms.
-A customer may be willing to pay a certain amount for a product, but is not willing to do what is necessary to travel to a given location to physically purchase the product (travel), to put the product together (IKEA), to use the product on an electronic device (Kindle book), etc. All of these things represent something of value to the customer that they have to give up or forgo in exchange for the value provided by the product.
+A customer may be willing to pay a certain amount for a product but is not willing to do what is necessary to travel to a given location to physically purchase the product (travel), to put the product together (IKEA), to use the product on an electronic device (Kindle book), etc. All of these things represent something of value to the customer that they have to give up or forgo in exchange for the value provided by the product.

 Pricing for Feasibility